CMAP-REPOS/cmap_trip-based_model/src/Mode-Dest-TOD/README.md

 # CMAP Trip-based Model

+This directory contains the code needed to run the CMAP trip-based model's mode, destination and time-of-day model components.

 ## Installation Instructions

 - First, if "conda" is not already installed and accessible by the current user on the target development machine, install it.
-A preferred installation solution is using the "Mambaforge" installer, which can be downloaded for windows here:
+An easy installation solution is using the "Mambaforge" installer, which can be downloaded for windows here:

   >  https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe